yutannihilation/rcpp_intro/en/26_miscellaneous.md

 ### Accepting cancellation from user.

-`CheckUserInterrupt()` function checks if the 'ctrl + c' button was pressed, and if it was pressed it will stop the executed function.
+`CheckUserInterrupt()` function checks if the 'ctrl + c' button was pressed, and if it was pressed it will stop the execution of the function.

 If you want to execute a calculation that takes a long time, you would be better to run `checkUserInterrupt()` approximately once every few seconds.